History of Present Illness

 Medical Decision Making

-With a GCS of 3 and fixed/dilated pupils, I need to check for remaining brainstem function.
+With a GCS of 3 and fixed/dilated pupils, Dr, Robby needs to check for remaining brainstem function.
 The oculovestibular reflex (cold caloric test) tests the integrity of the brainstem.
 The absence of response confirms severe hypoxic injury or massive intracranial hemorrhage.

 DDx